jwlsiu/Codespace-SQL/Filtering Data Part 02/README.md

 * **Activity 6:** Display all the records for employees that are NOT in the following departments – they are not in 1, 4, 8, 10.
 So it will display all the others.
 Do this with a sort according to salary in descending order.
 [Code](</Filtering Data Part 02/Filtering Data Part 02.sql>) and [Results](</Filtering Data Part 02/Filtering Data Part 02 - Activity 6.pdf>)

 * **Activity 7:** Display the details of the employees that have an ‘s’ at the end of their first name.
-Sort using ascending sort according to first name
+Sort using ascending sort according to first name.
 [Code](</Filtering Data Part 02/Filtering Data Part 02.sql>) and [Results](</Filtering Data Part 02/Filtering Data Part 02 - Activity 7.pdf>)

 * **Activity 8:** Display the details of employees that have three letters unknown followed by a ‘g’  for their last name.